 – Otherwise, the selected SchedSelCombIdx shall be in the range of 0 to sei_num_bsp_sched_combinations_minus1[ TargetDecLayerSetIdx ], inclusive. and the selected SchedSelIdx shall be equal to sei_bsp_comb_sched_idx[ TargetDecLayerSetIdx ][ SchedSelCombIdx ][ j ] of the bitstream partition HRD parameters SEI message applicable to TargetOp where j is the index of the bitstream partition under test.

-When the coded picture in access unit 0 has nal_unit_type equal to CRA_NUT or BLA_W_LP, and irap_cpb_params_present_flag in the selected buffering period SEI message is equal to 1, either of the following applies for selection of the initial CPB removal delay and delay offset:
+When the coded picture with nuh_layer_id equal to 0 in access unit 0 has nal_unit_type equal to CRA_NUT or BLA_W_LP, and irap_cpb_params_present_flag in the selected buffering period SEI message is equal to 1, either of the following applies for selection of the initial CPB removal delay and delay offset:

+– If the selected buffering period SEI message is included in a scalable nesting SEI message, a set of skipped leading pictures skippedPictureList consists of the CL-RAS pictures and the RASL pictures associated with the IRAP pictures with nuh_layer_id equal to nuhLayerId for which LayerInitializedFlag[ nuhLayerId ] is equal to 0 at the start of decoding the IRAP picture and for which nuhLayerId is among TargetDecLayerIdList.
+Otherwise (a buffering period SEI message is not nested in a scalable nesting SEI message), skippedPictureList consists of the RASL pictures associated with the coded picture with nuh_layer_id equal to 0 in access unit 0.

 – If NalHrdModeFlag is equal to 1, the default initial CPB removal delay and delay offset represented by nal_initial_cpb_removal_delay[ SchedSelIdx ] and nal_initial_cpb_removal_offset[ SchedSelIdx ], respectively, in the selected buffering period SEI message are selected.
 Otherwise, the default initial CPB removal delay and delay offset represented by vcl_initial_cpb_removal_delay[ SchedSelIdx ] and vcl_initial_cpb_removal_offset[ SchedSelIdx ], respectively, in the selected buffering period SEI message are selected.
 The variable DefaultInitCpbParamsFlag is set equal to 1.

 – If NalHrdModeFlag is equal to 1, the alternative initial CPB removal delay and delay offset represented by nal_initial_alt_cpb_removal_delay[ SchedSelIdx ] and nal_initial_alt_cpb_removal_offset[ SchedSelIdx ], respectively, in the selected buffering period SEI message are selected.
 Otherwise, the alternative initial CPB removal delay and delay offset represented by vcl_initial_alt_cpb_removal_delay[ SchedSelIdx ] and vcl_initial_alt_cpb_removal_offset[ SchedSelIdx ], respectively, in the selected buffering period SEI message are selected.
-The variable DefaultInitCpbParamsFlag is set equal to 0, and the RASL access units associated with access unit 0 are discarded from BitstreamToDecode and the remaining bitstream is assigned to BitstreamToDecode.
+The variable DefaultInitCpbParamsFlag is set equal to 0, and all the pictures in skippedPictureList are discarded from BitstreamToDecode and the remaining bitstream is assigned to BitstreamToDecode.

 For the bitstream-partition-specific CPB operation, SubPicHrdFlag is set equal to 1.
 For the bitstream-specific CPB operation, when sub_pic_hrd_params_present_flag in the selected hrd_parameters( ) syntax structure is equal to 1, the CPB is scheduled to operate either at the access unit level (in which case the variable SubPicHrdFlag is set equal to 0) or at the sub-picture level (in which case the variable SubPicHrdFlag is set equal to 1).